jsuarezruiz/mauifest2022/README.md

 #### [English version]

 **MauiFest** 2022 is a free online community event to celebrate the **launch of .NET MAUI**.
-It will be an event with several technical sessions related to the development of cross-platform applications with .NET MAUI.
+Next **Wednesday June 08** we will have an event with several technical sessions related to the development of cross-platform applications with .NET MAUI.

 ## [Tickets](https://www.eventbrite.es/e/entradas-mauifest-2022-312817945897)